 A European consortium bringing together experts from neurology and neurosurgery together with developers of novel drugs and drug delivery systems

 TreatER is a European Union-funded Research & Development project which aims to develop a novel treatment for Parkinson’s disease.

-The TreatER project will be implemented by a consortium of 11 members representing universities, university hospitals, a patient organisation as well as the pharmaceutical industry.
+The TreatER project is implemented by a consortium of 11 members representing universities, university hospitals, a patient organisation as well as the pharmaceutical industry.
 Herantis Pharma Plc acts as the formal sponsor of the clinical study.
-Renishaw Plc, the developer of the Drug Delivery System, will be a co-sponsor of the clinical study.
+Renishaw Plc, the developer of the Drug Delivery System, is a co-sponsor of the clinical study.
 The three university hospitals responsible for patient treatments are Karolinska University Hospital and Skåne University Hospital in Sweden, and Helsinki University Hospital in Finland.
 In addition, the Universities of Helsinki and Oxford will together conduct non-clinical research related to the goals of the TreatER project.